 The best way to avoid a situation like this is to ensure that the link you’re clicking on is accurate by looking at it closely before entering your private information.

 The non-existent federal student tax

-The crooks will then demand that the victim pays via their credit or debit card or with gift cards.
+The crooks will then demand that the victim pay via their credit or debit card or with gift cards.
 Basically, if anyone tells you they’re trying to collect on the federal student tax, tell them to take a hike.

 Verifying tax information

-Remember, the IRS won’t ask you for any such information over the phone.
+Remember, the IRS won’t ask you for any information over the phone.
 If the person is impersonating a tax preparer or preparation agency, your best bet is to hang up and call your actual tax agent or send your real tax professional an email asking if they need your information.